sorbet/sorbet/website/docs/tstruct.md

 end
 ```

-If it is imperative that inheritance must be used (not composition, either):
+If the code absolutely must use inheritance and cannot use composition, either:

 - Avoid using `T::Struct`, and instead define a normal class, with things like
   `attr_reader` and an explicit `initialize` method.